gigatoride/steemradar.js/README.md

 ## Contribute

-All contributions are welcome by opening a [new pull request](https://github.com/gigatoride/SteemRadar/pulls).
+All contributions are welcome by opening a [new pull request](https://github.com/gigatoride/SteemRadar/pulls), and for suggests or feature request please open a [new issue](https://github.com/gigatoride/SteemRadar/issues/new).

 ## Bugs